Pre-General Availability Draft: 2017-11-23

 based on whether the password is correct.

-The server sends the public key to the client as needed, but if a copy of the RSA public key is available on the client host, the client can use it to save a round trip in the client/server protocol:
+The server sends the RSA public key to the client as needed.
+However, if a copy of the public key is available on the client host, the client can use it to save a round trip in the client/server protocol:

 The public key value in the file named by the